An ACT Government Website

 The National Redress Scheme is for people who experienced child sexual abuse while in an institution.
 ACT Government institutions are part of the Redress Scheme.

-The National Redress Scheme provides support to people who have experienced institutional child sexual abuse.
+The scheme provides support and acknowledgement to people who experienced institutional child sexual abuse prior to 1 July 2018.

 Who can apply for redress

-If you experienced childhood sexual abuse when you were in the care of an institution, or when an institution was meant to be looking after you, you might be eligible for redress under the scheme.
+If you experienced child sexual abuse when in the care of an institution, or when an institution was meant to be looking after you, you might be eligible for redress under the scheme.

 What the redress scheme offers